sania-jawaid/Image-classification-using-Apache-Kafka-Real-Time-Messaging/README.md

 ## Part 1:
 Neural Network
-1) Built a multi-class image classifier on the fashion MNIST dataset using a Convolutional Neural Network (CNN) based model.
+1) Built a multi-class image classifier on the fashion MNIST dataset using a Neural Network (CNN) based model.
 The notebook can be accessed with the name 'Fashion Mnist Dataset Model training.ipynb' (Model saved as 'final.h5')
-2) Built a multi-class image classifier on the MNIST dataset using a Convolutional Neural Network (CNN) based model.
+2) Built a multi-class image classifier on the MNIST dataset using a Neural Network (CNN) based model.
 The notebook can be accessed with the name 'Mnist Dataset Model training.ipynb' (Model saved as 'mnist-model.h5')
-3) Built a multi-class image classifier on the Cifar10 dataset using a Convolutional Neural Network (CNN) based model.
+3) Built a multi-class image classifier on the Cifar10 dataset using a Neural Network (CNN) based model.
 The notebook can be accessed with the name 'Cifar Dataset Model training.ipynb' (Model saved as 'cifar-model.h5') Other Datasets can be included with minor modifications if required.